sebastiansierra777/germany-gva/README.md

    - Select **Territorial Level: TL3**
    - Click on **latest year available** on the bottom right of the **map**
    - **Download Data**
+   - Save all downloaded files into `Data/raw/`

 2. **For GVA (by industry):**
-   - Select **Choose Indicator → Economy → Gross Value Added by Industry**
+   - Select **Choose Indicator → Economy → Gross Value Added by Industry -> select industry, including energy, and manufacturing**
    - Make sure **Territorial Level: TL3** is still selected
    - Click on **latest year available** on the bottom right of the **map**
-   - For each industry category (e.g., *Share of GVA in agriculture, forestry and fishing (Section A)*), download the dataset individually
+   - **Download Data**
    - Save all downloaded files into `Data/raw/`

 ## ⚙️ Processed Data